A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Study design

 The applicability of DRL algorithms depends on the action space of the ranking models.
-Pairwise and Listwise ranking models have discrete action spaces while the Pointwise ranking model has a continuous action space.
-For the sake of comparison of our selected RL frameworks (Table \ref{tab:Comparison between RL frameworks}), DQN and A2C will be applied to Pairwise and Listwise ranking models while DDPG will be applied on the Pointwise ranking model.
+The pairwise ranking model has discrete action space while the Pointwise ranking model has a continuous action space.
+For the sake of comparison of our selected DRL frameworks (Table \ref{tab:Comparison between RL frameworks}), DQN and A2C will be applied to the Pairwise ranking model while DDPG will be applied to the Pointwise ranking model.

-Regarding the test case prioritization problem, the agent is trained offline, which is the case for many systems, especially safety-critical systems.
-Nevertheless, after the training, the agent can be deployed into a real environment \cite{dulac2019challenges}.
-We follow the same procedure as in \cite{bagherzadeh2021reinforcement}.
+Regarding the test case prioritization problem, the agent is trained in a software-production environment, which is the case for many systems, especially safety-critical systems.
+During testing, the same OpenAI gym interface as the game environment is used.Nevertheless, after the training, the agent can be deployed into a real environment \cite{dulac2019challenges}.
+We follow the same procedure as Bagherzadeh et al.\cite{bagherzadeh2021reinforcement}.
 The agent is trained first on the available execution history.
 Then at the end of the cycle, the test cases are ranked and new execution logs are captured.
 The new logs are used to train the agent at the beginning of the next cycle.

-\subsubsection{Integration of an RL agent into CI Environments.}
+\subsubsection{Integration of a DRL agent into CI Environments.}

-To integrate the RL agent into CI environments, the agent must first be trained on the execution history of available test cases and the history of test case-related code features \cite{bagherzadeh2021reinforcement}.
+To integrate the DRL agent into CI environments, the agent must first be trained on the execution history of available test cases and the history of test case-related code features \cite{bagherzadeh2021reinforcement}.
 Then, the trained agent is deployed to the production setting where the test case features can be used in each CI cycle to rank the test cases.
 During the testing process, if accuracy decreases, execution logs are captured and passed to the agent so that it can adapt to the changes.